mewcrazy/Chaturbate-Enhanced/README.md

 </p>

 Please note that this extension requires an API Key for the Google Cloud Translation API.
 Simply log in your Google account, and create a New Project for the Cloud Translation API.
 After you can click on "Login Credentials" and create a new API Key which you can paste into the Extension.

+## Known Bugs
+- When hitting Enter after sending a chat message, the cursor moves out of focus and the chat box has to be clicked first to write again.
+-

 ## Language list
 Chaturbate Enhanced supports translation into all available languages offered by Google's Cloud Translation API, in total *123 languages*.